samgovier/front-end-dev/epctsjs/js.md

 ---
 Lastly- JSON is a subset of object literals.
 It contains no functions, and all keys must be enclosed in quotes.

+Prototypes
+===

+JavaScript is a prototype-based language, so whenever we create a function, the JS engine adds a *prototype* property.
+When we attach methods and properties to the prototype object, we enable all other objects to inherit these methods and properties.

+If you make a function constructor, the prototype has a constructor object.

+    // function constructor
+    function Person(name, job, yearOfBirth) {
+        this.name = name;
+        this.job = job;
+        this.yearOfBirth = yearOfBirth;
+    }

+    // Person.prototype contains Person

+Now if you add a method, that will also be in the prototype and will be accessible by instances of the constructor.

+    Person.prototype.calculateAge = function() {
+        return 2020 - this.yearOfBirth;
+    }

+When a certain method or property is called, first the engine checks the object, and when it doesn't find the call it moves on to the prototype.

+    // creating Objects
+    let Person1= new Person('Jenni', 'clerk', 1986);

+    let Person2= new Person('Madhu', 'Developer', 1997);

+    Person1.calculateAge();
+    Person2.calculateAge();

+These functions return `34` and `23`.

+Example JS class for Epic:

+    ClassName = function ClassName$constructor()
+    {
+    };

+    ClassName.prototype =
+    {
+    methodName: function ClassName$methodName()
+    {
+    },

+    method2Name: function ClassName$method2Name()
+    {
+    }
+    };

 Arrays
 ===
 Constructors